Beijing, China | Semester at China University of Political Science and Law

 Shared two-bedroom dorm with shared bathroom on each floor.
 Located on campus.

 China requires U.S. citizens to carry a valid U.S. passport and visa when traveling to China for any purpose.
 Visas are available through a number of travel and visa agencies in Columbus, including Fun Travel Service in Dublin, OH.
 Please see their website for more information on visa services or contact the International and Graduate Affairs Office with additional questions using the contact info below.
 When applying for your visa, please remember to bring your valid passport, the original copy of Peking University’s official admission notification letter and a Visa Application Form for Foreign Students Studying in China (also known as the JW201/JW202 form).
 Make sure that you take your passport (with visa), letter of admission, and JW202 form with you to China, as you will need these documents to apply for a Residence Permit after your arrival in China.
 If you plan to study in China for more than 6 months, you will apply for an X1 visa.
-If you plan to study for less than 6 months, you can apply for an X2 vis bout the Visa application process at the Ministry of Foreign Affairs Website.
+If you plan to study for less than 6 months, you can apply for an X2 visa.
+You can find more information about the visa application process at the Ministry of Foreign Affairs website.

-Step 2: Once accepted by Moritz, complete the Office of International Affairs study abroad application ($150 program fee) and related paperwork
+Step 2: Once pre-approved by Moritz, complete the Office of International Affairs study abroad application ($150 program fee) and related paperwork (orientation, risk management, supplemental health insurance)

 Step 3: Complete university partner application and submit required materials